nilic/kubectl-rsh/README.md

 # kubectl rsh 🐚
 A [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) for opening a remote shell session to a container running in a Kubernetes cluster.
+Can also be used for executing a one-time command in a container.

+So like `kubectl exec` but with a simpler, "--"less syntax:
+* `kubectl exec --stdin --tty mypod -- /bin/sh` -> `kubectl rsh mypod`
+* `kubectl exec mypod -- ls /` -> `kubectl rsh mypod ls /`

 This is a port of the `oc rsh` command from [OpenShift Client](https://github.com/openshift/oc) to a standalone binary, so all credits go to `oc` maintainers.
 Licensing and modification information is available in the [NOTICE](NOTICE) file.